mikesimmonds/begin-ng/README.md

 Todo:
 - Add the search module
+- Consider using lucide open source icons as they are free and high quality
 - Consider a moduel where people can create workshops, a  bit like ey tpd. its an excuse for a complex form.
 -